Price Waterhouse v. Hopkins

 Price Waterhouse v.
-Hopkins, 490 U.S. 228 (1989), was a landmark decision of the US Supreme Court on the issues of prescriptive sex discrimination and employer liability for sex discrimination.
+Hopkins, 490 U.S. 228 (1989), is a landmark decision of the US Supreme Court on the issues of prescriptive sex discrimination and employer liability for sex discrimination.
 The employee, Ann Hopkins, sued her former employer, the accounting firm Price Waterhouse.
 She argued that the firm denied her partnership because she did not fit the partners' idea of what a female employee should look and act like.
 The employer failed to prove that it would have denied her partnership anyway, and the Court held that constituted sex discrimination under Title VII of the Civil Rights Act of 1964.

 The ruling established that gender stereotyping is actionable as sex discrimination.
 Furthermore, it established the mixed-motive framework that enables employees to prove discrimination when other, lawful reasons for the adverse employment action exist alongside discriminatory motivations or reasons.

 Background

 Ann Hopkins began working as a project manager at the accounting firm Price Waterhouse (now PricewaterhouseCoopers) in 1978.
 After several years of success in her job, Hopkins claimed she was denied partnership at the firm for two years in a row based on her lack of conformity to stereotypes about how women should act and what they should look like.
 Often co-workers described her as aggressive, foul-mouthed, demanding, and impatient with other staff members.
 During her evaluation, a written comment made by a firm partner stated that what Hopkins needed was a "course in charm school."

 After her promotion was postponed for the first year, Hopkins met with the head supervisor of her department, Thomas Beyer, who told her that to increase chances of promotion she needed to "walk more femininely, talk more femininely, dress more femininely, wear make-up, have her hair styled, and wear jewelry."
 Hopkins was well qualified for partnership, and frequently outperformed her male co-workers.
 Many male employees said they would not be comfortable having her as their partner because she did not act the way they believed a woman should.

 Ann Hopkins resigned from the accounting firm when she was rejected for partnership for the second year and sued Price Waterhouse for violating her rights under Title VII of the Civil Rights Act of 1964.
 Both the district court and the federal circuit court of appeals ruled in Hopkins's favor, but courts disagreed about the level of proof (preponderance of evidence versus clear and convincing evidence) that employers needed to provide to support their argument that they would have made the same decision absent their sex discrimination.
 The case was granted a writ of certiorari and heard before the U.S. Supreme Court.